haydenych/onceworld-arena-scanner-and-simulatior/README.md

 ### Notes
 - Checkpoints are auto-detected from `checkpoints/` (latest `unit_resnet18_*.pt`).
 - `detect_dev.py` is not needed for normal use.
+- For better detection accuracy, use a larger game/emulator window size so arena monster icons are roughly in the 50-90 px range.
+- The icon classifier was mainly trained on monster icons around 50-90 px; much smaller icons can reduce detection quality.

 ## For developers